userfront/guide/all/docs/api-client.md

 The Userfront API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 Our API has predictable resource-oriented URLs, accepts [JSON-encoded](http://www.json.org/) request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 You can use the Userfront API in test mode, which does not affect your live data.
 The request origin and JWT access token used to for the request determine whether the request is live mode or test mode.

+The documentation below covers requests made by a user's browser or mobile app directly to Userfront's server.
+For requests made by your server to Userfront using your application's API key, see the [server-to-server API reference](/docs/api.html).

 <!-- Log in to see docs customized to your version of the API, with your test key and data. -->